Don't penalise legitimate businesses, Minister Bartlett

 Dear Editor,

-Please make the argument to Cabinet and local government that our PlaySafe Protocols-trained and now experienced and tested staff of 150 have handled over 10,000 masked, well-behaved, socially distanced and continually sanitised Jamaicans at Mystic Mountain since July 21 and we are booked out (COVID self-limitation) for the rest of the weekends in August.
+Please make the argument to Cabinet and local government that our PlaySafe Protocols-trained and now experienced and tested staff of 150 have handled over 10,000 masked, well-behaved, socially distanced and continually sanitised Jamaicans at Mystic Mountain since July 21, and we are booked out (COVID-19 self-limitation) for the rest of the weekends in August.

-To penalise us with the threat of lockdown because of an out-of-control sector we should not even be associated with is grossly unfair and a setback to our business, our employees, their families and the nation's ultimate road to recovery.
+To penalise us with the threat of lockdown because of an out-of-control set we are not even associated with is grossly unfair and a setback to our business, our employees, their families, and the nation's ultimate road to recovery.

 Why is it that we who are certified and set the example that the country needs to follow are being pressured?
 You are sending the wrong message, Sir.